minio/warp/README.md

 Benchmarking [stat object](https://docs.min.io/docs/golang-client-api-reference#StatObject) operations will upload `--objects` objects of size `--obj.size` with `--concurrent` prefixes.

+If versioned listing should be tested, it is possible by setting `--versions=n` (default 1), which will add multiple versions of each object and request information for individual versions.

 The main benchmark will do individual requests to get object information for the uploaded objects.